SiddhantBohra/Alzhiemer-Early-Detection/README.md

-# Alzhiemer-Early-Detection
+# alzheimer-Early-Detection
-Early Detection of Alzheimer using SVM(Support Vector Machine)
+Early Detection of alzheimer using SVM(Support Vector Machine)